 Erol R. Akdamar, FACHE

 Erol R. Akdamar, FACHE, serves as president of Medical City Healthcare, HCA Healthcare’s North Texas Division.
-Medical City Healthcare is one of the largest divisions in the HCA Healthcare portfolio and includes 16 hospitals, 12 ambulatory surgery centers, 46 CareNow urgent care centers, more than 5,000 active physicians, 6,000 nurses and 17,000 employees in the North Texas area.
+Medical City Healthcare is one of the largest divisions in the HCA Healthcare portfolio and includes 16 hospitals, 12 ambulatory surgery centers, more than 45 CareNow urgent care centers, more than 5,000 active physicians, 6,000 nurses and 17,000 employees in the North Texas area.
 The division boasts 6 Magnet® hospitals on 10 campuses recognized for nursing excellence by the American Nurses Association, 11 trauma centers and three accredited comprehensive stroke centers.
+In 2022, Akdamar’s leadership role was expanded to include HCA Healthcare’s four Louisiana hospitals: Lakeview Regional Medical Center, Rapides Regional Medical Center, Tulane Lakeside Hospital and Tulane University Hospital and Clinic.

 Akdamar began his career with HCA Healthcare as an administrative resident in 1993.
-Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
+Since that time, he has earned a reputation for his strong leadership and growth initiatives in the hospitals he has served in Louisiana, Georgia and Texas.
 His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.

-He is a graduate of Louisiana State University in Baton Rouge, Louisiana and received his Master of Health Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
-Akdamar is a Fellow with the American College of Healthcare Executives and currently serves as chair of the board of trustees for the Texas Hospital Association and as a board member for the Dallas Medical Resource.
-He is also part of the Dallas-Fort Worth Business Group on Health and proudly serves as a Mercy Street mentor and a preceptor in the HCA Healthcare COO Development Program.
-Akdamar was honored to serve as Corporate Chair for the 2017 Dallas Light the Night walk benefitting the Leukemia and Lymphoma Society, was named the D CEO 2017 Outstanding Healthcare Executive and has been named to the “Dallas 500” list of most powerful CEO’s since 2017.
-Because of his courageous leadership during the COVID-19 pandemic, Akdamar was honored by the Dallas Business Journal as one DFW’s Most Inspiring Leaders of 2021.
+He is a graduate of Louisiana State University in Baton Rouge, Louisiana, and received his Master of Health Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
+Akdamar is a fellow with the American College of Healthcare Executives and currently serves as chair of the board of trustees for the Texas Hospital Association and as a board member for the Dallas Medical Resource.
+Akdamar is a member of the Dallas Citizens Council, which is comprised of top business executives in the area.
+He is also part of the Dallas-Fort Worth Business Group on Health and serves as a preceptor in the HCA Healthcare COO Development Program.
+Akdamar was honored to serve as corporate chair for the 2017 Dallas Light the Night walk benefitting the Leukemia and Lymphoma Society, was named the D CEO 2017 Outstanding Healthcare Executive and has been named to the “Dallas 500” list of most powerful CEOs since 2017.
+Because of his courageous leadership during the COVID-19 pandemic, Akdamar was honored by the Dallas Business Journal as one of DFW’s Most Inspiring Leaders of 2021.

 Joseph Parra, MD